OpenArkStudio/PSS_ASIO/md/How_to_use_framework_api_in_logic_plugin.md

 }
 ```

-how to recv or send other server io
+How to recv or send other server io
 ===================================
 recv message:
 Please refer to [How to register a message event](#How_to_egister_a_message_event)
-send message:
+send message:(asynchronous send)
 ```c++
 void CBaseCommand::logic_test_asyn(const CMessage_Source& source, std::shared_ptr<CMessage_Packet> recv_packet, std::shared_ptr<CMessage_Packet> send_packet)
 {